tsnl/qy/news/006 - Code WIP.md

         - we must try to aggressively optimize non-`CFn` pointers down wherever relevant.
         - lambdas and currying are vital, so no harm in embracing the closure case as default.

+...

+see `inference.py` line 682: just the weirdest Heisenbug

 ---

 Jun ??